top of page

 Finding joy in small moments through openness and mindfulness practice

-Aging has taught me that imperfection is beautiful.
-For years, I thought I needed to be perfect to show my authentic self.
-But imperfections are what make us unique.
+For years I thought I needed to be perfect to show my real self.
+I didn't.
+Neither do you.

 And right now, when the world feels like too much, that matters more than ever.
 Your joy isn't a luxury.
 It's fuel.
-It's how you stay strong enough to care, to fight, to show up.
-It's how you resist numbness and despair.
+It's how you stay strong enough to care, to fight, to show up for what matters.
+It's how you resist going numb.

-What's one small act of self-compassion, openness, or gratitude you can do today to start reclaiming your sparkle?
-Share in the comments or tag me on social media with #PickingUpGlitter.
+What's one small act of self-compassion you can do today?
+Drop it in the comments or tag me with #PickingUpGlitter.
+Let's remind each other that we're not doing this alone.

 With love and a handful of glitter,